 Thornton College recognises that there is a broad spectrum of ability and differing educational needs and talents.
-All pupils may have additional needs at different times and therefore a wide variety of strategies are used to meet these needs as they arise.
+All pupils may have additional needs at different times, including those identified as more able and/or talented (dual-exceptionality), and therefore a wide variety of strategies are used to meet these needs as they arise.
 The school believes that meeting the special educational needs of individual pupils is not a peripheral or external activity but the responsibility of each teacher and therefore teaching strategies need to be responsive to the needs of individuals.
+All teaching staff work very closely with the Learning Support department to ensure that any learning needs for all students, including those identified as more able, are identified quickly so that appropriate support can be put into place to ensure those students are able to meet or exceed their potential.

 See SEND policy for further details and strategies.
+See Curriculum policy for details of Curriculum Accommodation for pupils with exceptional talents.